-138 Cast Iron John Deer 1010 Loader Repair with 77 Electrode
+138 Repair Cast Iron: John Deere 1010 Loader Repair with 77 Electrode

 First, Phil needed to remove the prior welding products, using a grinder or wire wheel.
-When grinding out previous welds, it’s next to impossible to remove all of the old rod.
+When grinding out previous welds, it’s next to impossible to remove all of the old rod before beginning your cast iron repair.
 Why?
 Cast iron is soft and the new deposit just mixes in with the cast, so it is sometimes helpful to grind a little deeper to remove all the old electrode.

 After precleaning and grinding both parts to create a flat surface for bonding, Phil secured the parts with a vice and proceeded with his repair.

-Phil tack welded the two parts together, then drilled a hole at the end of cracks, peened between passes, and welded short beads (no more than 2 inches at a time) He was mindful of the parent metal temperature, keeping it at around 250 to avoid recracking.
+Phil tack welded the two parts together, then drilled a hole at the end of cracks, peened between passes, and welded short beads (no more than 2 inches at a time) He was mindful of the parent metal temperature, keeping it at around 250 to avoid recracking the repair.

 Note: When making these type of cast iron repairs, be sure to wait 1 minute between passes while keeping a close arc.